sumrender/read-punjabi/docs/issues.md

 7. For all blank questions, transliterations should have complete sentences
 8. The reordering story quiz is not working properly I think
 9. Centralize all fonts
+10. Move all references of Punjabi to config `Punjabi.ts`.
+So later, I can create a `Hindi.ts` and my application becomes a Hindi Reading app when I want.